 Using a few simple ingredients and an easy folding technique, you can make super flaky pie crust at home.
 This recipe yields a flavorful puff pastry-like flaky pie crust that will leave everyone impressed.
-Be sure to check out the full text above for a more in-depth analysis and instruction of this recipe, or watch the video for a visual overview.
+Be sure to check out the full step-by-step article above for a more in-depth analysis and instruction of this recipe, or watch the video for a visual overview.

 This recipe was tested using Diamond Crystal coarse kosher salt.
 If you use Morton's kosher salt or fine salt, decrease the volume by half.